-The second Tuesday, May brings new cumulative update i.e. KB4499179 for Windows 10 1709 users and updates the current OS to Build 16299.1146.
+The second Tuesday, May brings a new cumulative update i.e. KB4499179 for Windows 10 1709 users and updates the current OS to Build 16299.1146.
 Though, this doesn’t contain any new operating system features; there are some valued fixes and improvements.

 KB4499179 addresses lots of earlier issues such as- Microsoft Visual Studio Simulator, MS Excel fonts bug, zone transfers over TCP, etc. Here, we explain the key attributes along with known issues and the correct way to get this patch update.